Last updated: May 14, 2026

 - W3C WAI: Labeling Controls

-- MDN Web Docs: Client-side form validation
+- MDN: Client-side form validation

 - Google Docs Editors Help: Edit your form